Doxography of Ancient Philosophy

 Theophrastus applies the diaeretic method in his treatise De Sensibus.
 The chief division—already found in corresponding passages in Aristotle—is between those who posit that knowledge is to be ascribed to similarity (‘like knows like’) and those who posit that it is to be ascribed to contrast (‘unlike knows unlike’).
 Another division, not paralleled in Aristotle, also plays an important part in classifying and dialectically discussing the tenets, viz. between those who assume that there is a difference between thinking and sense-perception, and those who do not.
 Finally, within each class the philosophers are treated in a sequence determined by the number of senses that are posited (category of quantity).
 The last philosopher to be discussed is Democritus, not Plato.
 This is because Democritus according to Theophrastus assumes that knowledge comes about through both similarity and contrast.

-Consequently, doxography in the narrower sense (derived from the nature of the majority of the sources discussed and edited by Diels in the Doxographi Graeci), is: the normally very brief presentation according to theme, or subject, of contrasting (or even bizarre, or compromise) tenets in natural philosophy (or science, if you wish), which in itself fails to provide a decisive answer to the issue involved although it may assist you to find a way out.
-The application of the term ‘doxography’ to what one finds in Aristotle (or, on a much more limited scale, in Plato, who occasionally quotes the views of others to further a discussion) is therefore not entirely to the point (see Mansfeld 2000).
+Consequently, doxography in the narrower sense (derived from the nature of the majority of the sources discussed and edited by Diels in the Doxographi Graeci), can be defined as: the normally very brief presentation according to theme, or subject, of contrasting (or even bizarre, or compromise) tenets in natural philosophy (or science, if you wish), which in itself does not provide a decisive answer to the issue involved although it may assist you to find a solution.
+The application of the term ‘doxography’ to what one finds in Aristotle (or, on a much more limited scale, in Plato, who occasionally quotes the views of others to further a discussion) can therefore be misleading (see Mansfeld 2000).

-Finally, it should be pointed out that doxographic works are a sort of tools.
+Finally, it should be pointed out that doxographic works are tools of a sort.
 They constitute a type of secondary literature of a fluid and unstable character, both as to form and as to contents.
 Shorter and longer versions may be available alongside each other; in fact, for all the losses sustained by ancient literature, some still are.
 Materials may be added, or lost, or added again in a continuous process of epitomizing and enlarging and updating—and it remained possible, of course, to inspect and excerpt original sources at least in some cases.

 In order the better to understand the value of the available evidence pertaining to lost philosophical works from Antiquity one therefore should attempt to understand the traditions and transmissions that are involved as a whole.
 One should take the rationale of the extant overviews into account, and try to discover the intentions of authors who made use of doxographies.
 A naïve use of the available collections of philosophical fragments, implying the putting on the same level of reliability of most of the evidence that remains, does not always produce good results.